mongodb/vault-plugin-secrets-mongodbatlas/README.md

 ## Usage

+**The following will be accurate after review and approval by Hashicorp, which is in progress.
+Until then follow the instructions in the developing section that follows:**

 This is a [Vault plugin](https://www.vaultproject.io/docs/internals/plugins.html) and is meant to work with Vault.
 This guide assumes you have already installed Vault